conflux-fans/summerhackfest-2025/projects/layerzero_nftBridge/README.md

 https://github.com/0xfdbu/summerhackfest-2025/blob/main/projects/layerzero_nftBridge/app/README.md
 ```

 Open: [http://localhost:5173](http://localhost:5173)

 ---

 ## 📱 Usage

-1. Connect your wallet (Fluent / MetaMask) - (Rabby is recommended due to native multichain support)
+1. Connect your wallet (Fluent / MetaMask / Rabby).
+2. Create a new NFT collection via the factory if needed.
+3. Mint or batch mint NFTs to your collection.
-2. Select NFT and target chain
+4. Select NFT(s) and target chain (Conflux, Base, or Arbitrum).
-3. Approve & send transaction
+5. Approve and send the bridge transaction.
-4. Wait for LayerZero delivery
+6. Wait for LayerZero delivery.
-5. NFT appears on destination chain
+7. NFT appears on destination chain with full metadata.
+8. Check bridge history in the frontend for past transfers.

 ---